 Preventive maintenance consists of interventions that prevent breakdowns and decrease the probability of an asset failing.
 That is, it is a type of planned maintenance that is performed even when a piece of equipment maintains its operational capacity.

 It can be as simple as cleaning the filters on HVAC appliances or inspecting the bearings on centrifugal pumps, but it also includes more complex inspection plans, calibration and/or gauging plans, detection of gas leaks and other cyclic revisions.

 Types of preventive maintenance

 Generally, we can divide preventive maintenance into two main types:

-- time-based, i.e. periodic reviews performed at previously defined periods, regardless of asset utilization (e.g. periodic inspection of elevators every 2 years or elevators every 6 years).
+- time-based, i.e. periodic reviews performed at previously defined periods, regardless of asset utilisation (e.g. periodic inspection of elevators every 2 years or elevators every 6 years).